 To: Faculty in Divisions I and II

-From: Megan Konieczny, Assistant Dean of Faculty
+From: Megan Konieczny, Assistant Dean of the Faculty

 Please note that current seniors are ineligible for this program and that students should not plan to combine this opportunity with another campus job.
 Many students look for summer work over spring break, so we hope to announce the funded projects before students leave in mid-March.
-In order to meet this goal, please apply online by Friday, February 22.
+In order to meet this goal, please apply online by Friday, February 21.

 Click here to link to the PeopleSoft application.
 Login using your usual ID and password, then click through, in turn, Self Service / Learning and Development / Competitive Grants.
 You will then be prompted to complete a short application and to attach a one-page project description.
 The following information is required.

-- Project title and short summary
+- A project title and short summary.

-- Name and class year of student
+- The name and class year of student you hope to hire.

 This program is not to be confused with the Mellon Mays Undergraduate Fellowship Program (MMUFP) or the Allison Davis Research Fellowship (ADRF), both of which also support student summer research and are run out of the Office for Special Academic Programs.
-Rather, this program is funded in large part by a generous gift from the Class of 1957, and most student participants are designated as Class of ’57 Summer Research Fellows.
-We therefore ask participating students to submit a one-page report at the end of the summer, of suitable quality to be included in an annual report to the class.
+Rather, again, this program is funded in large part by a generous gift from the Class of 1957, and most student participants are designated as Class of ’57 Summer Research Fellows.
+We therefore require participating students to submit a one-page report at the end of the summer, of suitable quality to be included in an annual report to the class.